Trusted WordPress tutorials, when you need them most.

 Publishing a PHP code snippet in WordPress

-Now you’ve changed the media upload location, you may want to change how the files are organized inside this new folder.
+Now that you’ve changed the media upload location, you may want to change how the files are organized inside this new folder.

 By default, WordPress stores all media files inside month and year folders.
 If you prefer to save all the files inside the same folder, then go to Settings » Media.